containerd/zfs/README.md

 ZFS snapshotter plugin for containerd.

-This plugin is tested on Ubuntu, but should work on FreeBSD as well when containerd supports them.
+This plugin is tested on Linux with Ubuntu.
+It should be compatible with FreeBSD.

 ## Compile